OData $filter syntax in Azure AI Search

 true, your filter expression can just be the name

 - Boolean expressions in parentheses.
 Using parentheses can help to explicitly determine the order of operations in a filter.
 For more information on the default precedence of the OData operators, see the next section.

 Operator precedence in filters

-If you write a filter expression with no parentheses around its sub-expressions, Azure Cognitive Search will evaluate it according to a set of operator precedence rules.
+If you write a filter expression with no parentheses around its sub-expressions, Azure AI Search will evaluate it according to a set of operator precedence rules.
 These rules are based on which operators are used to combine sub-expressions.
 The following table lists groups of operators in order from highest to lowest precedence:

 An operator that is higher in the above table will "bind more tightly" to its operands than other operators.
 For example,